-Plan A - Basic Plan: 100% of premiums paid by Employer, 100% coverage.
+Plan A - Basic Plan: One hundred percent (100%) of premiums paid by Employer, one hundred percent (100%) coverage.

-Plan B - Major Treatment Plan: 100% of premiums paid by Employer; 50% coverage; \$2,500 per calendar year maximum.
+Plan B - Major Treatment Plan: One hundred percent (100%) of premiums paid by Employer; fifty percent (50%) coverage; Two thousand five hundred dollars (\$2,500) per calendar year maximum.

-Plan C - Orthodontic Services: 100% of premiums paid by Employer; 50% coverage.
+Plan C - Orthodontic Services: One hundred percent (100%) of premiums paid by Employer; fifty percent (50%) coverage.

-Plan C is subject to a lifetime maximum payment of \$1,500 per person covered, with no run-offs for claims after termination of employment.
-An employee is eligible for orthodontic services under Plan C after 12 months in the plan.
+Plan C is subject to a lifetime maximum payment of one thousand five hundred dollars (\$1,500) per person covered, with no run-offs for claims after termination of employment.
+An employee is eligible for orthodontic services under Plan C after twelve (12) months in the plan.